causa-io/runtime-typescript-google/README.md

 The `SpannerHealthIndicator` is a `HealthIndicator` which can be used in a health check controller, such as the `GoogleHealthcheckModule`.
 It runs a dummy `SELECT 1` query against the database to check connectivity.

-For testing, the `createDatabase` utility creates a temporary database, copying the DDL from the configured database (set with the `SPANNER_DATABASE` environment variable). `overrideDatabase` can be used as an `overrides` option for `makeTestAppFactory` to substitute the database with a temporary one.
+For testing, the `createDatabase` utility creates a temporary database, copying the DDL from the configured database (set with the `SPANNER_DATABASE` environment variable).
+The `SpannerFixture` uses this mechanism, and also clears the specified tables between tests.

 ### GCP-based Causa transaction runners